sunyang713/sabor-site/README.md

  - react-router-redux
  - redux-devtools

-A few standalone modules utilities and modules:
+A few standalone utilities and modules:
  - jquery
  - moment
  - immutable (used in isolation with the redux system, specifically the reducers, ideally soon to be deprecated)

-## Styling
+### Styling
 "I can throw in some styles rite quick at the end, easy."
 Never make the mistake of making styling an after-thought.
 Styling is just as, if not more, time-consuming as core implementation.

 *Stylus* is the chosen preprocessor.
 It's objectively better than Sass or Less.